KSAH-42/RabbitOM/README.md

 # About Real Time Streaming Protocol

+Where RTSP are used ?

+RTSP are used by security cameras and also used by Mircast technology.
+SmartTV start a RTSP client and connect to RTSP server on you local machine to receive the video of you desktop.

 What is RTSP ?

-RTSP is a protocol used to describe to control and receive video/audio streams.
+RTSP is a protocol used to control and to receive video/audio streams.
 RTSP is very similar to the HTTP protocol.
-Like HTTP protocol, you have some methods like GET/POST/TRACE/DELETE.
+Like HTTP protocol, you have a some methods like GET/POST/TRACE/DELETE, and somes headers separated by carriage sreturns and a message body.
 Here it is exactly the same thing exception that the method are dedicated for the streaming.
 RTSP propose the following methods:

 | Methods                      | Description                                               |
 | ---------------------------- | --------------------------------------------------------- |